 Program in Traumatic Brain Injury (TBI)

-ImmunArray, in collaboration with John Hopkins School of Medicine, researchers from Cedars-Sinai Medical Center, and led by a Scientific Advisory Board of internationally recognized clinicians in the field, is developing a series of assays and multiplex tests to assist in the diagnosis and prognosis of Traumatic Brain Injury (TBI), in both acute and chronic phases.
+BRAINBox Solutions, a subsidiary of ImmunArray USA, in collaboration with John Hopkins School of Medicine, researchers from Cedars-Sinai Medical Center, and led by a Scientific Advisory Board of internationally recognized clinicians in the field, is developing a series of products and multiplex tests to assist in the diagnosis and prognosis of Traumatic Brain Injury (TBI), from acute to chronic phases.

-The Company is developing a family of products to assess a patient’s response to an acute physical traumatic event at the time of injury and throughout the recovery period.
-This product family is envisioned to contain (i) a series of protein-based multi-analyte (3-5 biomarker) panel tests for use at initial evaluation, and ii) to follow a patient with persistent symptoms over time.
-As there currently are no blood tests or widely acknowledged markers developed to diagnose and monitor the treatment of TBI, we intend to represent a key clinical solution, by providing tools for rule in and rule out of TBI, including the accurate diagnosis of a concussion, and during the long term follow up and testing period to determine the most appropriate time for returning to work or to the playing field.
+The Company is developing a suite of multi-modality products to assess a patient’s response to an acute physical traumatic event at the time of injury and throughout the recovery period.
+This multi-modality product family is envisioned to contain a series of protein-based multi-analyte panel tests (3-5 biomarkers), electroencephalograph (EEG), autonomic nervous system monitoring, various imaging techniques, and mobile software for behavioral and physiological testing.
+We intend to represent a key clinical solution, for the diagnosis and monitoring of TBI by providing tools for rule in/rule out of brain injury, including the accurate diagnosis of a concussion, and during the long term follow up to determine the most appropriate time for returning to work or to the playing field.

-In January 2014, ImmunArray was selected from over 400 applicants as one of 16 grant recipients in the first phase of the GE-NFL Head Health Challenge.
-ImmunArray researchers seek to confirm the possible connection between a certain pattern of antibodies associated with acute brain injury and ongoing immunological response to injury.
+In January 2014, The Company was selected from over 400 applicants as one of 16 grant recipients in the first phase of the GE-NFL Head Health Challenge.
+Our researchers seek to confirm the possible connection between a certain pattern of antibodies associated with acute brain injury and ongoing immunological response to injury.

 Intellectual Property in TBI